If you can't go to France, France will come to you.

 As caviar evolves it develops different flavours, textures and palate persistence as the months go by.
 Sturia Vintage caviar is their signature, associated with a rounded firmness and explosion in the mouth of fruity, iodized flavours.
-It is recommended simply served on a pearl spoon, the tin placed on ice beforehand.
+It is recommended to place the tin on ice and simply serve on a pearl spoon.
 The Vintage is one of the top ambassadors of Sturia and its flavour and texture put it amongst the best.

 Spring Recipe: Beetroot, Rocket and Walnut Salad with Goat cheese